 Some links in this post contain affiliate links including amazon associate links.
 I receive a small commission if you use the links at no extra cost to you.

-From my experience of being in Riyadh, there are 2 ways to see Riyadh – as a tourist and as a local.
+From my experience of being a visitor and tourist in Riyadh in 2020, there are 2 ways to see Riyadh when looking into things to do in Riyadh – as a tourist and as a local.

-Whilst there are a few tourist attractions in Riyadh that I do recommend you visit, I suggest, in order to really enjoy your time in Riyadh, you shouldn’t focus on these too much and instead attend as many local events that are on, have a walk around a shopping mall and visit the areas which are full of cool cafes and restaurants to experience local Saudi life.
+Whilst there are a few tourist attractions in Riyadh that I do recommend you visit, I suggest, in order to really enjoy your time in Riyadh, you shouldn’t focus on these too much as part of your things to do in Riyadh and instead attend as many local events that are on, have a walk around a shopping mall and visit the areas which are full of cool cafes and restaurants to experience local Saudi life.

 Because after all, part of visiting the Kingdom of Saudi Arabia isn’t to tick things off your bucket list, it’s to see what this previously closed-off country is really like, and you can get a good idea of this by visiting the capital city of Riyadh!

-What To Do in Riyadh as a Tourist.
+Things To Do in Riyadh As a Tourist.

 The weather in Riyadh is usually clear but often it can be hazy and dusty from sand so try and go when the weather is clear so get the best view of Riyadh!